Our live-in care services

 - Genuine: A desire to make a difference to people’s lives

-- Friendly: A member of their client’s extended family
+- Friendly: Almost become a member of their client’s extended family

 What will the carer do?